-NOTE: The Bible Cover pictures included in this book cannot be created larger than 8.5" x 11".
+NOTE: The Bible Cover pictures included in the Deep Down Detectives Visual Aids books cannot be created larger than 8.5" x 11".
 That means that they will be under-sized for a Bible Folder of the dimensions you are making.
-However, you can go online to the Hide "n' Seek Kids/Deep Down Detectives curriculum and there is a pdf of a bigger version of these covers that will actually fit the size of this HSK/DDD- "Bible" Folder.
+However, you can go online to the Deep Down Detectives curriculum and there is a pdf of a bigger version of these covers that will actually fit the size of this Deep Down Detectives "Bible" Folder.